-- A. But for Iowa's Certificate-of-Need Scheme, Physician Plaintiffs Would Be Able to Provide Innovative and Cost-Effective Surgeries to Patients in Iowa. - 190.
-Iowa's certificate-of-need program imposes a significant barrier to opening a new outpatient surgery center. - 191.
-Plaintiffs Dr. Birchansky and Fox Eye Surgery are currently refraining from offering new medical services in Iowa because their attempts to obtain the required certificate of need have, with one exception, been unsuccessful and very costly. - 192.
-The average cost for each certificate-of-need application by Fox Eye Surgery and Dr. Birchansky exceeds \$40,000.
-The financial cost of four failed applications and the related legal proceedings totals over \$200,000. - 193.
-Dr. Birchansky and Fox Eye Surgery have spent at least 600 hours trying to comply with Iowa's certificate-of-need requirement. - 194.
-Dr. Birchansky and Fox Eye Surgery do not want to spend additional money or time to comply with Iowa's certificate-of-need requirement.
+- A. But for Iowa's Certificate-of-Need Scheme, Plaintiff-Physicians Would Be Able to Provide Innovative and Cost-Effective Surgeries to Patients in Iowa. - 166.
+Iowa's certificate-of-need program imposes a significant barrier to opening a new outpatient surgery center. - 167.
+Plaintiffs Dr. Birchansky and Fox Eye Surgery are currently refraining from offering new medical services in Iowa because (and only because) their attempts to obtain the required certificate of need have been unsuccessful.

-- 195. But for the existence of Iowa's certificate-of-need scheme, Dr. Birchansky and Fox Eye Surgery could legally open their outpatient surgery center without having to first proceed through the unconstitutional certificate-of-need program and, even if successfully obtaining a certificate of need, without facing legal appeals and protracted court battles as a result of the unconstitutional certificate-of-need program. - 196.
-But for the existence of Iowa's certificate-of-need scheme, Dr. Birchansky and Fox Eye Surgery would immediately begin searching for a location in the Quad Cities area in which to open a new outpatient surgical facility. - 197.
-Korver ENT wishes to offer outpatient ENT surgeries in a cost-effective and convenient outpatient surgery center in Orange City, Iowa. - 198.
-Korver ENT has already constructed a building fit for an outpatient surgery center but is refraining from finishing the surgery center's construction because (and only because) of Iowa's certificate-of-need requirement. - 199.
-Korver ENT's projected monetary cost of applying for a certificate of need would include, at least, tens of thousands of dollars for attorneys and other consulting fees, an approximately \$1,000 application fee, and any additional expenses for appeals. - 200.
-But for Iowa's certificate-of-need scheme, Korver ENT would finish the surgery center's construction and begin offering outpatient ENT surgeries. - 201.
-None of the physician plaintiffs has ever opposed any application for a certificate of need. - 202.
-Defendants are responsible for administering and enforcing Iowa's certificate-of-need program.
+- 168. The average cost for each certificate-of-need application by Fox Eye Surgery and Dr. Birchansky exceeds \$40,000.
+The financial cost of three failed applications and related legal proceedings totals over \$200,000. - 169.
+Dr. Birchansky and Fox Eye Surgery have spent at least 600 hours trying to comply with Iowa's certificate-of-need requirement. - 170.
+Dr. Birchansky and Fox Eye Surgery do not want to spend additional money or time to comply with Iowa's certificate-of-need requirement. - 171.
+But for the existence of Iowa's certificate-of-need scheme, Dr. Birchansky and Fox Eye Surgery could legally open their outpatient surgery center and begin performing outpatient ophthalmological surgeries within one to three weeks. - 172.
+Korver ENT wishes to offer outpatient ENT surgeries in a cost-effective and convenient outpatient surgery center in Orange City, Iowa. - 173.
+Korver ENT has already constructed a building fit for an outpatient surgery center but is refraining from finishing the surgery center's construction because (and only because) of Iowa's certificate-of-need requirement. - 174.
+Korver ENT's projected monetary cost of applying for a certificate of need would include, at least, tens of thousands of dollars for attorneys and other consulting fees, a \$1,000 application fee, and any additional expenses for appeals. - 175.
+But for Iowa's certificate-of-need scheme, Korver ENT would finish the surgery center's construction and begin offering outpatient ENT surgeries. - 176.
+None of the plaintiff-physicians has ever opposed any application for a certificate of need.

-- 203. Physician plaintiffs have no adequate remedy at law. - B. But for Iowa's Certificate-of-Need Scheme, Patient Plaintiffs Jensen and Driesen Could Receive Safe, Affordable Outpatient Surgeries from the Provider of Their Choice. - 204.
-Between 2002 and 2003, when Fox Eye Surgery's proposed outpatient surgery center was operational and affiliated with St. Luke's Hospital, patient plaintiff Jensen underwent two corneal replacements in that facility. - 205.
+- 177. Defendants are responsible for administering and enforcing Iowa's certificate-of-need program. - 178.
+Plaintiff-physicians have no adequate remedy at law. - B. But for Iowa's Certificate-of-Need Scheme, Plaintiff-Patient Jensen Could Receive Safe, Affordable Cataract Surgeries from the Provider of His Choice. - 179.
+Between 2002 and 2003, when Fox Eye Surgery's proposed outpatient surgery center was operational and affiliated with St. Luke's Hospital, plaintiff-patient Jensen underwent two corneal replacements in that facility. - 180.
 In 2016, after being diagnosed with cataracts and glaucoma, Jensen underwent cataract surgery in his left eye.
-Dr. Birchansky performed the surgery at Mercy Medical Center. - 206.
-Instead of interacting with familiar staff in a convenient facility, Jensen endured his surgery in a large, impersonal hospital. - 207.
-Jensen's corneal replacements, glaucoma, and prior cataract surgery all indicate that he will need another cataract surgery in the near future. - 208.
-Jensen wishes to receive future cataract surgeries from Dr. Birchansky in Fox Eye Surgery's outpatient surgery center.
-He cannot do so because Iowa's certificate-of-need requirement prevents him from seeking surgery at centers that do not have certificates of need. - 209.
-Because of the different rates that Medicare reimburses for facility fees, there would be at least a 35% decrease in costs for doing the same surgery in an ambulatory surgery center compared to a hospital. - 210.
-There are only two facilities where cataract surgery can be performed in the Cedar Rapids area: Mercy Medical Center or the Surgery Center of Cedar Rapids (which is in partnership with St. Luke's Hospital). - 211.
-On information and belief, Mercy Medical Center charges \$8,372 for its facility fee.
-The facility fee at St. Luke's is over \$3,500.
+Dr. Birchansky performed the surgery at Mercy Medical Center. - 181.
+Instead of interacting with familiar staff in a convenient facility, Jensen endured his surgery in a large, impersonal hospital. - 182.
+Jensen's corneal replacements, glaucoma, and prior cataract surgery all indicate that he will need another cataract surgery in the near future. - 183.
+Iowa's certificate-of-need program imposes a significant barrier to opening a new outpatient surgery center. - 184.
+Plaintiff-patient Jensen wishes to receive future cataract surgeries from Dr. Birchansky in Fox Eye Surgery's outpatient surgery center.
+He cannot do so because Iowa's certificate-of-need requirement prevents him from seeking surgery at centers that do not have certificates of need. - 185.
+Because of the different rates that Medicare reimburses for facility fees, there would be at least a 35% decrease in costs for doing the same surgery in an ambulatory surgery center compared to a hospital.